-ARTICLE 12.
 Everyone possesses inherent fundamental rights and freedoms which are inviolable and inalienable.

-The fundamental rights and freedoms also comprise the duties and responsibilities of the individual to the society, his or her family, and other individuals.
+The fundamental rights and freedoms also include the duties and responsibilities of the individual towards society, his family, and other individuals.

 II.
 Restriction of Fundamental Rights and Freedoms